adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 **Exercise 3.6**

 In this exercise we are asked to revisit the halting problem again, but this time the Turing machine is probabilistic.
+On page 127, the autors talk about creating a probabilistic Turing machine by adding a random component to the change in internal states with the execution of each program line.

 The halting function is now